cpfaff/rbefdata_paper/paper/rbefdata.md

 assembled in a paper proposal can be imported into the R environment using the `rbefdata` package.

-### Usecase: N retention along a diversity gradient
+### Usecase: N retention along a biodiversity gradient

 We used a paper proposal from the BEF-China project as starting point to showcase the interlinkages between the data management platform and the